IMPORTANT NOTICE: GPS Week Number Rollover Deadline Approaching

 For users of recent Trimble GNSS receivers running firmware of 2.32 or greater, your GNSS equipment should operate as expected, based on tests conducted by Trimble.
 If you’re in doubt of your current firmware, please update to the most current version available at this time.
 For a list of available firmware updates consult the table below.

-What Does This Mean for Spectra Precision Users?
+What Does This Mean for Spectra Geospatial Users?

 Do You Have Questions?